PiotrJustyna/drakon-renderer/README.md

 2. translate `Icon`s to a directed graph so they can be layed out on a cartesian plane

+3. validate Icons (only one title icon per diagram, title icon needs to be present, etc.)

-3. attempt to position the directed graph's nodes on a cartesian plane:
+4. if validation is successful, attempt to position the directed graph's nodes on a cartesian plane:

     * positive integer x coordinates only

     * negative integer y coordinates only

-4. serialize the product (`[PositionedIcon]`) to a file where:
+5. serialize the product (`[PositionedIcon]`) to a file where:

     * input: `file.json`

     * output: `file-drakon-layout.json`

-5. Render the collection of `PositionedIcon`s into the final svg diagram.
+6. Render the collection of `PositionedIcon`s into the final svg diagram.

-6. Render the connections between the collection of `PositionedIcon`s into the final svg diagram.
+7. Render the connections between the collection of `PositionedIcon`s into the final svg diagram.

 ## development environment